bjanderson70/sf-logging-only-edx/README.md

 ![logo](https://github.com/bjanderson70/sf-cross-cutting-concerns/blob/master/imgs/logo.png)
-# sf-cross-cutting-concerns-edx
+# sf-logging-only-edx
-Cross cutting concerns for apex code.
+Logging Only concerns for apex code [WIP].
 Adapting to SFDX as well as extensions to accomodate new features

-This code designed to encapsulate common cross-cutting concerns (logging, exception handling, caching, etc.).Often times cross-cutting concerns are an after-thought; or, hastily injected without any ability to manage or control.This project was to encapsulate those concerns and provide a mechanism to change/augment.
-Changing behaviour is a matter of inheritance and specifying choice via custom metadata.
-See the [Wiki](https://github.com/bjanderson70/sf-cross-cutting-concerns/wiki) for more informaiton.
+This code designed to encapsulate common logging concerns .
+See the [Wiki](https://github.com/bjanderson70/sf-cross-cutting-concerns/wiki) for more informaiton on logging aspects.

 ## Getting Started